ACLU of Texas Executive Director Oni Blair

 she, her, ella

-Oni K. Blair joined the ACLU of Texas in June 2021 as executive director, leading the organization forward through a particularly challenging environment with attacks on voting, reproductive, and LGBTQ rights, among other issues.
+Oni K. Blair joined the ACLU of Texas as executive director in June 2021.
+She continues to, lead the organization forward through a particularly challenging environment with attacks on voting, reproductive, immigration, and LGBTQ rights, among other issues.

 Oni comes to the ACLU of Texas after serving as executive director of LINK Houston, a non-profit organization advocating for robust and equitable transportation for all Houstonians.
 She helped shape a $7 billion transit plan to increase equitable bus access; compelled the mayor to fix Houston’s dangerous intersections and launch a zero-fatality safety campaign; aligned advocates of affordable housing and transportation; and won $51.5 million for communities of color adversely impacted by highway expansion.

 Before her work at LINK Houston, Oni was a Foreign Service Officer (U.S. diplomat) with the U.S. Department of State.
+As a diplomat she managed large teams and worked extensively on human rights policy and humanitarian assistance.
 At the State Department’s headquarters in Washington, DC, she directed a human rights office and worked as a special assistant to the U.S. Deputy Secretary.
 She also served at the U.S. embassies in Jordan, Pakistan, and Iraq.

-Oni has led teams to impact policies and advance rights at the local, national, and international levels.
-Oni is a member of the Council on Foreign Relations, a fellow of the Truman National Security Project, and a 2021-2022 non-resident fellow of Harvard Kennedy School’s Belfer Center.
-She is a graduate of Texas A&M University and the Harvard Kennedy School.
+Oni is a member of the Council on Foreign Relations and a fellow of the Truman National Security Project.
+She is a former Thomas R. Pickering Foreign Affairs Fellow, International Career Advancement Program (ICAP) Fellow, and a Harvard Kennedy School Belfer Center non-resident fellow (2021-2022).
 Oni earned her bachelor’s degree from Texas A&M University and a master’s degree in public policy from Harvard University’s Kennedy School of Government.